FilPassOps/FilPass/documentation/en/get-started/user.md

 To use the credit and ticket functionalities you will need first to set up your wallet on FilPass.
 To do it, complete the steps on [Connecting a Wallet](../guide/connecting-a-wallet.md).

+### Using Fiat On-ramps

+If you need to convert traditional fiat currencies (like USD, EUR, etc.) into FIL tokens, you can use fiat on-ramp services.
+These services allow you to purchase FIL directly using your local currency through various payment methods.

+Some popular fiat on-ramp services that support FIL include:
+- ChangeNow
+- MoonPay
+- Ramp Network
+- Simplex

+Before using any service, make sure to:
+1. Verify that the service accepts your preferred payment method
+2. Check if the service supports withdrawals to your wallet type (0x or f410 addresses)
+3. Compare fees and exchange rates between different services

+For more detailed information about fiat on-ramps and supported services, visit the [official Filecoin documentation](https://docs.filecoin.io/basics/assets/get-fil#fiat-on-ramps).

 ## Deploying a contract

 To deploy your own contract on the system you will need to complete the steps on [Deploying a Contract](../guide/deploying-a-contract.md).